-DMD 7247.24 Integrated Systems Disease and Wellness - Skeletomuscular histology, anatomy, physiology, pathology, and pharmacology.
-Students will discuss the normal state of this system and compare it to several abnormal pathological conditions.
-Students will also study the process of returning individuals to wellness.
+DMD 7247 Integrated Systems Disease and Wellness - Skeletomuscular

+Integrated Biomedical Sciences.
 The gross anatomy of the upper extremity will be covered.
 Students will cover skeletal and muscular elements of the upper extremities.
 Students will learn the basic physiological principles involved with muscle contraction and the events at the neuromuscular junction.
 Students will review joint structure and function and focus on the temporal mandibular joint.
 The diseases of the musculoskeletal system will be investigated.